Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ## Simulating Operations data

-Operations data might include any number of data sets.
+Operations data includes many different data sets.
 We'll cover building a ballpark ingress scans table here.
 However, there could be many others such as line length at a concessions stand or the number of transactions for F&B.

 ### Ticket scans